ryanritense/valtimo-platform/README.md

   - Open Zaak URL: http://host.docker.internal:8000
   - Client ID + Secret: gegevens van de Application
   - RSIN + Organisation: de RSIN van de Catalogus
 - Om Open Zaak te kunnen besturen vanuit een proces maak je eerst een Zaaktype aan in de Catalogus.
+Let op dat dit Zaaktype gepubliceerd moet zijn voordat het te gebruiken is.

 ## Licentie
 The source files in this repo are licensed to you under the EUPL 1.2.
 You can download the license in 23 languages: https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12.
 If you have any questions about the use of this codebase in a larger work: just ask us.